Azalea japonica is a small heath shrub that provides evergreen, bushy growth.

 Watering Azalea japonica

-- To reduce watering frequency, mulch the base of your Azalea japonica with maritime pine bark, this will retain moisture and cool the soil.
+- To reduce watering frequency, mulch the base of your Azalea japonica with maritime pine bark.
+This will retain moisture and cool the soil.

 - After a couple years, your azalea japonica will do fine without any watering, except in case of prolonged dry spells or heat waves.

-Growing your Japanese azalea in pots or containers
+Growing Japanese azalea in pots

 The shallow root system and small size of Azalea japonica makes it an ideal candidate for container growing on a balcony or terrace.
 Prepare heath plant soil mix and ensure the pot or container is wide enough.